 * Annual donations to Gates, family foundations

-NEW YORK, July 7 (Reuters) - Investor Warren Buffett has donated another $1.78 billion to several charities, with the bulk going to the Bill & Melinda Gates Foundation, as part of his plan begun in 2006 to donate 99 percent of his wealth.
+NEW YORK, July 7 (Reuters) - Investor Warren Buffett has donated another $1.5 billion to the Bill & Melinda Gates Foundation, part of his plan that began in 2006 to donate 99 percent of his wealth.

-According to a filing with the U.S. Securities and Exchange Commission, Buffett donated about 23.31 million Class B shares of his insurance and investment company Berkshire Hathaway Inc (BRKa.N) (BRKb.N), with 19.34 million going to the Gates Foundation.
+According to a filing with the U.S. Securities and Exchange Commission, Buffett donated on Thursday 19.34 million Class B shares of his insurance and investment company Berkshire Hathaway Inc (BRKa.N) to the Gates Foundation.

 The B shares closed up $1.25 at $77.77, while Berkshire Class A shares closed up $1,840 at $116,640.

 Bill Gates, the co-founder of Microsoft Corp (MSFT.O) and a Berkshire director, and his wife Melinda created the Gates Foundation to address education, health and poverty problems.